normanmaurer/moxie/README.md

 \# mvn clean compile assembly:single

-Then copy the asyncmavenproxy.properties to your prefered directory and adjust if needed.
+Then copy the moxie.properties to your prefered directory and adjust if needed.
 After this start the proxy via:

-\# java -Dasyncmavenproxy.config=/path/to/config/asyncmavenproxy.properties -jar async-maven-proxy-1.0-SNAPSHOT-jar-with-dependencies.jar
+\# java -Dmoxie.config=/path/to/config/moxie.properties -jar moxie-1.0-SNAPSHOT-jar-with-dependencies.jar

 Now configure maven to make use of it by add this settings to your ~/.m2/settings.xml

 ```
   <mirrors>
     <mirror>
-      <id>async-maven-proxy</id>
+      <id>moxie</id>
       <mirrorOf>*</mirrorOf>
       <url>http://addressOfProxy:portOfProxy</url>
     </mirror>
   </mirrors>
   <profiles>
     <profile>
-      <id>async-maven-proxy</id>
+      <id>moxie</id>
       <repositories>
         <repository>
           <id>central</id>